raid-guild/handbook/docs/escrow.md

 ### Happy path

-> :warning: **WARNING:** Never send funds (tokens or ETH) directly to the escrow smart contract.
+> :warning:&nbsp; **WARNING:** Never send funds (tokens or ETH) directly to the escrow smart contract.
 Those funds will not be recoverable.

 1. Raid party lead (i.e., <span id='monk'>Cleric</span> or <span id='monk'>Monk</span>) [creates an escrow](https://escrow.raidguild.org/) for the raid, with the following info:
     - **Raid party multisig address**